• Skip to primary navigation

 • Then whisk in the browned butter.

-• Scrape into baking pan and smooth the top with a or butter knife.
+• Scrape the cake batter into the prepared baking pan and smooth the top with a rubber spatula or butter knife.

-• Bake until the top springs back when lightly pressed in the center, and a toothpick inserted in the center comes out clean, about 25 minutes.
+• Bake in the preheated oven until the top springs back when lightly pressed in the center, and a toothpick inserted in the center comes out clean, about 25 minutes.

 Make the Salted Caramel: